by Sirius Fourside

 Note: When making hash, there’s no benefit to grinding your bud/trim this fine.
 This was done strictly for the test.

-This isn’t a super scientific test, but it should give you a good idea of what to expect if you’re thinking of making either of these two hashes.
-Although there are many other common types of extract (shatter, RSO, etc.), these two are the most common for home growers since they’re the easiest to make and don’t use solvents.
+This isn’t a super scientific test, but it should give you a good idea of what to expect if you’re thinking about making either of these two hashes.
+Although there are many other types of extract (shatter, RSO, etc.), these two are the most common for home growers since they’re easy to make, and they’re safe because they don’t use solvents.

 The Results of Our Test